Spectrum of extended systems from Reduced Density Matrix Functional Theory

 In this regard reduced density matrix functional theory (RDMFT) has proved to be valuable in that it not only improves upon the KS band gaps for insulators in general, but also predicts TMOs as insulators, even in the absence of long range spin-order\cite{sharma08}.
-This clearly points towards its ability to capture physics well beyond the reach of most modern day ground-state methods.
-Despite this success the effectiveness of RDMFT as a ground state theory is seriously hampered by the absence of a technique for the determination of spectral information.
+This clearly points towards its ability to capture the Mott-localization physics.
+Despite this success the effectiveness of RDMFT as ground-state theory is seriously hampered by the absence of a technique for the determination of spectral information.
+In this work, we present a technique for calculating the spectrum within the framework of RDMFT, finding good agreement with experiment for a selection of TMO's.
+We father validate this method by a comparison of the subtle $t2_g$ and $e_g$ irreducible DOS ordering between RDMFT and the well established $GW$ and Dynamical Mean Field Theory (DMFT) methods.

-In this work, we present a method for calculating the spectrum of extended systems within the framework of RDMFT.
-Using this approach the spectra of a set of TMOs is determined.
-In all cases we find good agreement with experimental data as well as with the results of $GW$ and dynamical mean field theory (DMFT) calculations.
-As an additional test we determine the spectra for a set of systems without strong correlations; the metals Cu and V and the band insulator BN.
-The spectra thus found show good agreement with experimental data as well as with data from other techniques, indicating a general applicability of the method proposed here.

-Within RDMFT the one-body reduced density matrix (1-RDM) is the basic variable \cite{lodwin,gilbert}
+Within RDMFT, the one-body reduced density matrix (1-RDM) is the basic variable \cite{lodwin,gilbert}

-where $\Phi$ denotes the many-body wave function.
-Diagonalization of this matrix produces a set of natural orbitals\cite{lodwin}, $\phi_{j{\bf k}}$, and occupation numbers, $n_{j{\bf k}}$, leading to the spectral representation
+where $\Psi$ denotes the many-body wavefunction and $N$ is the total number of electrons.
+Diagonalization of $\gamma$ produces a set of orthonormal Bloch functions, the so called natural orbitals\cite{lodwin}, $\phi_{i{\bf k}}$, and occupation numbers, $n_{i{\bf k}}$, leading to the spectral representation